Zambrella/hugetooth/apps/flutter_starter_template/README.md

 ## Working with Translations 🌐

+I was having issues where the generated file would be in the `.dart-tool` directory so I followed [this SO answer](https://stackoverflow.com/a/78257261) and it worked.

 This project relies on [flutter_localizations][flutter_localizations_link] and follows the [official internationalization guide for Flutter][internationalization_link].

 ### Adding Strings